 After his crazy swings in fortune, Blom declared to Bluff Magazine:

 “I am always struggling with bankroll management because I take too many shots, but at the same time, these shots are how I end up getting better.
 I am better than I was in the past, and I am still always trying to improve with managing the roll.”

-Blom turned to online poker in 2015 and quickly gained the lead in terms of online poker winnings.
+Blom got back into online poker in 2015 and quickly gained the lead in terms of online poker winnings.
 He took home over $2.1 million from his combined play on Poker Stars (+$3,497,527) and Full Tilt (-$1,367,244).
 It’s rumored that Blom also had a lot of success playing on the Microgaming Poker Network as “Hrskar,” so the actual amount of his total winning may be more.